Florida Business Alliance for Early Learning Project

 County-level leaders will act as the lead partners in each one of Florida’s 67 counties.
 These organizations will be responsible for convening community-level champions and guiding county-specific needs.

-Community-Level Business Alliance for Early Learning Project Champions
+School-Level Business Alliance for Early Learning Project Partners

-With a passion for tackling the issues in their individual communities, these champions are responsible for addressing the barriers to quality education opportunities within their own backyards.
+With a passion for tackling the issues in their individual communities, these school-level partners are responsible for addressing the barriers to quality education opportunities within their own backyards.